-Implementing an ISO/IEC 17025 laboratory management system is a means to ensuring efficiency and technical competency in calibration and testing laboratories.
-A laboratory that establishes a laboratory management system compliant with ISO/IEC 17025 joins the growing world partnership of accredited laboratories.
+Implementing an ISO 15189 laboratory management system is a means to ensure efficiency and technical competency in medical testing laboratories.
+A laboratory that establishes a laboratory management system compliant with ISO 15189 joins the growing world partnership of accredited laboratories.